theQuert/XPS-9360-macOS/README.md

    - [Xclient](https://xclient.info) to download some software, for testing purpose.
    - [Macxin](https://macxin.com) to download some software, for testing purpose.
    - [Cyberduck](https://cyberduck.io/) to access your Cloud Storage and FTP Server.
+   - [Transmit](https://panic.com/transmit/) to access your Cloud Storage and FTP Server.
    - [Atom](https://atom.io/) to edit profile and programming.
    - [XDM](http://xdman.sourceforge.net/) works as a downloader on macOS.